calphool/TRS80GS/README.md

 pseudographics, but then you could overlay color and sprites over the top of it.
 I guess we'll see when we get there.
 The current (March 2018) schematics don't implement this idea.

+(July 2018) I haven't done anything with ExtVid yet.
+I've come to realize that it's unlikely to just work out of the box, because the
+RESET line on the TMS9118A does double duty as some kind of video sync signal.
+So I'd probably have to device a sync separator circuit for the ExtVid line, then amplify that signal up to whatever ungodly voltage causes the RESET to act like a SYNC signal.
+I probably should just hook up a video signal to see how bad it tears as it moves down the screen -- maybe it's still usable without all that extra circuitry -- just haven't tried it yet.